0x6a69616e/kpsdk-solver/README.md

   - Inspect SDK messages
   - Interact with Kasada's Fetch API
   - Use same-page client token regeneration
-- Support for CommonJS (CJS) and ECMAScript (ESM) module use
+- Support for CommonJS (CJS) and ECMAScript module (ESM) use
 - Seamless integration with the Playwright library

 ## Limitations
-- Does not work with Puppeteer
+- Incompatible with Puppeteer
-- Fails to bypass detection on Chrom(e/ium) browsers
+- Fails to bypass detection on Chrom(e/ium) browsers; Firefox recommended
 - Fails to bypass detection on most Linux machines

 ## Installation